Planet Nine: Observations: Orbital clustering of high perihelion objects

 In a later article Trujillo and Sheppard noted a correlation between the longitude of perihelion and the argument of perihelion of the TNOs with semi-major axes greater than 150 AU.
 Those with a longitude of perihelion of 0–120° have arguments of perihelion between 280 and 360°, and those with longitude of perihelion between 180° and 340° have arguments of perihelion between 0° and 40°.
 The statistical significance of this correlation was 99.99%.
 They suggested that the correlation is due to the orbits of these objects avoiding close approaches to a massive planet by passing above or below its orbit.

 A 2017 article by Carlos and Raúl de la Fuente Marcos noted that distribution of the distances to the ascending nodes of the ETNOs, and those of centaurs and comets with large semi-major axes, may be bimodal.
 They suggest it is due to the ETNOs avoiding close approaches to a planet with a semi-major axis of 300–400 AU.
 With more data (40 objects), the distribution of mutual nodal distances of the ETNOs shows a statistically significant asymmetry between the shortest mutual ascending and descending nodal distances that may not be due to observational bias but likely the result of external perturbations.
+In 2025, astronomers reported a Sedna-like trans-Neptunian object, 2023 KQ14 ('Ammonite'), its longitude of perihelion lies opposite that of previously known sednoids, filling a perihelion gap and remaining stable over 4.5 Gyr in simulations.
+These findings show that, if a distant planet exists, it favors a more remote (~500 AU) orbit than closer configurations.